Guide to the Commercial Vertical Farm: Optimizing for Profitability and Peak Yields

-Research suggests that strategically adjusting the light spectrum can increase yields by up to 20% compared to broad-spectrum white light.
+Research suggests that strategically adjusting the light spectrum can increase yields by up to 20% compared to using generic broad-spectrum white light.

 Light Spectrum Range (nm) | Color Perception | Impact on Plant Growth |